kuzzleio/documentation/src/sdk-reference/cpp/1/protocol/listener-count/index.md

 ---
 layout: sdk.html.hbs
 title: listenerCount
-description: Count the number of listener you have on an event
+description: Returns the number of listeners attached to an event
 ---

 # listenerCount

-Count the number of listener you have on an event
+Returns the number of listeners attached to an event.

 ## Signature